EdVinyard/K8sSandbox/MinecraftBackup/README.md

 chart](https://github.com/helm/charts/tree/master/stable/minecraft)...
 - in namespace `minecraft`.
 - To perform a backup, a copy of the whole directory `world` must be made.
-- The backup will be stored in a Google Storage (GS) Bucket.
+- The backup will be stored in a Google Storage (GS) Bucket